swimlane/atomic-operator/docs/index.md

     --prompt_for_input_args=PROMPT_FOR_INPUT_ARGS
         Default: False
         Whether you want to prompt for input arguments for each test.
 Defaults to False.
+    --return_atomics=RETURN_ATOMICS
+        Default: False
+        Whether or not you want to return atomics instead of running them.
+Defaults to False.
     --config_file=CONFIG_FILE
         Type: Optional[]
         Default: None